DD2480-group4-22/assignment3/README.md

 ### Jacob

 ### Nelly
+My branch coverage tool for method peek() in JsonReader.java can be found in branch **branch_coverage_nelly** at this link: [https://github.com/DD2480-group4-22/gson/tree/branch_coverage_nelly](https://github.com/DD2480-group4-22/gson/tree/branch_coverage_nelly), where JsonReader.java and JsonReaderTest.java are the relevant files.

+Using a boolean array with the size of the number of branch in peek(), so that every branch has its own ID, branch coverage is found.
+When a specfici branch has been reached, by a test (or other), that place in the array with index matching the ID for the branch is made true, showing of branch coverage.
+If not visited, that index is false.
+This printed in printCoveragePeek() in JsonReaderTest.java, which is executed after the test in that file due to the @AfterClass marking from Junit4.

 ### Oskar
 I made a coverage tool for the method skipUnquotedValue in JsonReader.java.
 The code can be found in the branch **branch_coverage_oskar** at this link: [https://github.com/DD2480-group4-22/gson/tree/branch_coverage_oskar](https://github.com/DD2480-group4-22/gson/tree/branch_coverage_oskar)